filecoin-project/filecoin-docs/docs/concepts/why-filecoin.md

 ## Provides storage to other blockchains

-Filecoin excels at storing large files, whereas other blockchains can typically only store very small amounts of data, very expensively.
-Filecoin can provide its storage to other blockchains, allowing them to store large files.
+Filecoin’s blockchain is designed to facilitate the storing of large files, whereas other blockchains can typically only store very small amounts of data, very expensively.
+Filecoin can provide storage to other blockchains, allowing them to store large files.
 In the future, mechanisms will be added to Filecoin enabling transactions on Filecoin’s blockchain to interoperate with transactions on other blockchains.

 ## Content addressing

 Files are referred to by the data they contain, not by fragile identifiers such as URLs.
 Files remain available no matter where they are hosted or who they are hosted by.
-When a file becomes popular it can be quickly distributed by swarms of computers instead of relying on a central computer which easily becomes overloaded by network traffic.
+When a file becomes popular it can be quickly distributed by swarms of computers instead of relying on a central computer which can become overloaded by network traffic.

 When multiple users store the same file (and choose to make the file public by not encrypting it), everyone who wants to download the file benefits from Filecoin keeping it available.
 No matter where a file is downloaded from, downloaders can verify that they have received the correct file and that it is intact.

 ## Content distribution network

 Retrieval miners are computers that have good network connections to lots of users who want to download files.
 By prefetching popular files and distributing them to nearby users, retrieval miners are rewarded for making network traffic flow smoothly and files download quickly.

-Filecoin’s retrieval market incentives the creation of an open, global, self-organized content distribution network.
-Filecoin bypasses the need for written agreements between every ISP and every content provider in order for content distribution to work.
-Instead, Filecoin makes its content distribution network available to anyone who wants to join, without needing to seek permission.

 ## Single protocol